AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/apps-and-modules/google-sheets-modules.md

 1. Once you have verified/set the proper locale, determine the corresponding date and time format by choosing **[!UICONTROL Format]** > **[!UICONTROL Number]** from the main menu.
 The format is displayed next to the Date time menu item:

-1. To compose the correct format that should be passed to the [!UICONTROL formatDate()] function, refer to the list of [Tokens for date and time formatting in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/functions/tokens-for-date-and-time-formatting.md).
+1. To compose the correct format that should be passed to the [!UICONTROL formatDate()] function, refer to the list of [Tokens for date and time formatting](/help/workfront-fusion/references/mapping-panel/functions/tokens-for-date-and-time-formatting.md).

 **Example:** The use of `MM/DD/YYYY HH:mm:ss` format for the United States locale: